lijumjose/VIPMP/src/pages/docs/release_notes/upcoming_releases.md

 Upcoming features to be released by January 30, 2025:

-- Enable migration of HVD customers in VIP to VIP Marketplace.
-See [Migrate High Volume Discount customers from VIP to VIP Marketplace](../migration/migrate_hvd.md) for more details.
+- New Large Government Agencies (LGA) and LGAs migrated from VIP to VIP Marketplace can purchase products at a significantly discounted price.
 - Partners can now use the Retrieve Price List API to fetch real-time and 3YC pricing regardless of the country, SKUs, and currency.
 See [Manage price lists](../manage_pricing/index.md) for details.